Our international team includes senior scholars, PhD candidates, MA and BA students. We all share our passion to archaeology and history of the land.

 Omer Ze’evi-Berger

-Supervisor of Spatial Archaeology Analysis
+Supervisor of Spatial Archaeology Analysis, Late Islamic Ceramic Specialist

 Currently residing in Tel Aviv, Omer Ze’evi is a field archaeologist.
 His PhD focuses on rural landscape interactions around Jerusalem and the Shephelah during the middle and late Islamic periods.
 Further to this, Omer specializes in digital and landscape archaeology.
 Beginning in 2012, Omer has had the pleasure of being part of archaeological expeditions to Tel Beth Shemesh, Kiryath Jearim and Masada.
+He was an area supervisor at Tel Hadid Archaeological Project during the years 2018–2020.

 Sharon Zuhovitzky